World Inspection Network®

 Franchisee Stability

 World Inspection Network receives a Normal Stability Score.
-Three-year turnover of 9.38% sits above the typical Home & Commercial Services franchise, which reports turnover of around 6.5%.
-Across the three reported years, out of 71 total exits ceased operations dominated with 36, alongside 28 terminations, 7 non-renewals, and no franchisor buybacks.
+Three-year turnover of 12.01% sits above the typical Home & Commercial Services franchise (around 7%).
+Out of 95 total exits, terminations dominated with 46, alongside 24 non-renewals, no franchisor buybacks, and 25 ceased operations.

 Unit Growth Analysis